Kamil-Kochanczyk/Algorithms-and-Data-Structures/README.md

 # Algorithms and Data Structures
-This repo contains implementations of some algorithms and data structures.
+This repo contains implementations of some algorithms and data structures created for education purposes.